 - Local English speaking Professional UIAGM/IFMGA Mountain Ski Guide

 - Dolomiti Superskipass

-- Local transportation as per itinerary
+- Local transportation when needed during itinerary

 - Local medical and evacuation insurance